itsbenter/ResourcefulFriends/Documentation/Petalkin.md

 ### Forage Grouping

-When Forage Patch is destroyed, it will always produce 2 types of Common Forages with stack size betweem 2 to 5.
+When Forage Patch is destroyed, it will always produce 2 types of Common Forages with stack size between 2 to 5.
 Forages in the same rarity category have equal chance to be produced.
-There is no Rare Forages in the mod, but other mod authors can add to the pool, refer to [Compatibility](Compatibility.md).
+There is no Rare Forages, but other mod authors can add to the pool.
+Refer to [Compatibility](Compatibility.md).

 | Context | Common Forages | Uncommon Forages | Rare Forages |
 | ------- | -------------- | ---------------- | ------------ |